SGS&C Challenge FAQs

 Serious Games Showcase & Challenge does not support “modded” games.
 Only original creations are allowed.

-My game required a special controller or a security dongle to play properly.
+My game requires a special controller or a security dongle to play properly.
 Is this acceptable?

 Yes, you can still submit.
 You must provide ONE piece of specialized hardware (controller, security dongle, etc.) by the end of submission period, and be prepared to provide TEN pieces of hardware by mid-October if you are selected as a finalist.